jmschrei/pomegranate/docs/NaiveBayes.rst

 Fitting
 -------

 Both naive Bayes and Bayes classifiers also have a ``fit`` method that updates the parameters of the model based on new data.
 The major difference between these methods and the others presented is that these are supervised methods and so need to be passed labels in addition to data.
-This change propogates also to the ``summarize`` method, where labels are provided as well.
+This change propagates also to the ``summarize`` method, where labels are provided as well.

 .. code-block:: python